stavxyz/gitmux/README.md

 **Q: What's the difference between author and committer?**

 A: In git, the **author** is who wrote the code, and the **committer** is who applied the commit.
 They're often the same person, but differ in scenarios like cherry-picking or rebasing.
 Use `--author-*` to change who wrote the code; use `--committer-*` to change who committed it.

+**Q: How do I see more detailed output?**

+A: Use `-v` for verbose output (debug level), or set `--log-level debug` for maximum detail.
+Log levels from most to least verbose: `debug`, `info` (default), `warning`, `error`.
+You can also set `GITMUX_LOG_LEVEL=debug` in your environment.

+**Q: Why did gitmux fail before doing any work?**

+A: gitmux runs pre-flight checks to validate permissions and access before starting long-running operations.
+This prevents wasted time from failures late in the process.
+Check the error message for what's missing (e.g., repository access, branch existence).
+Use `--skip-preflight` to bypass these checks if you know what you're doing.

 ## Contributing